Data Science

 Courses

 (I, II) This course will teach students the core skills needed for gathering, cleaning, organizing, analyzing, interpreting, and visualizing data.
-Students will learn basic SQL for working with databases, basic Python programming for data manipulation, and the use and application of statistical and machine learning toolkits for data analysis.
+Students will use the python programming language and related toolkits for data manipulation and the use and application of statistical and machine learning for data analysis.
 The course will be primarily focused on applications, with an emphasis on working with real (non-synthetic) datasets.
-Prerequisite: CSCI101 or CSCI102 or CSCI261 or CSCI200.
+Students will propose and design a semester project using a dataset from their domain of interest, leveraging the concepts and skills acquired from this course (e.g., data analysis, ethical considerations, evaluation and synthesis of results, storytelling and visualization).
+Prerequisite: CSCI220 with a grade of C- or higher or CSCI262 with a grade of C- or higher, MATH201 or MATH334 OR Graduate level standing and at least CSCI128 or equivalent.

 DSCI530.
 STATISTICAL METHODS I. 3.0 Semester Hrs.

 Introduction to probability, random variables, and discrete and continuous probability models.
-Elementary simulation.
-Data summarization and analysis.
+Elementary simulation, data summarization and analysis using the R Data Analysis Environment.
 Confidence intervals and hypothesis testing for means and variances.
 Chi square tests.
 Distribution-free techniques and regression analysis.
-Prerequisite: MATH213 or equivalent.
+Students are expected to have knowledge of probability covered in MATH334 or an equivalent course.
+Prerequisite: MATH334 or equivalent.

 DSCI560.
 INTRODUCTION TO KEY STATISTICAL LEARNING METHODS I. 3.0 Semester Hrs.